invesdwin/invesdwin-util/README.md

 ## ByteBuffers
 #### `IByteBuffer`
 Wrappers for various other byte buffer implementations.
-Adds some convenience to the Java `ByteBuffer`, [Agrona DirectBuffer][https://github.com/real-logic/agrona], and [Chronicle Bytes](https://github.com/OpenHFT/Chronicle-Bytes) (optional dependency). `ByteBuffers` provides `allocate` and `wrap` methods for the fastest implementations.
+Adds some convenience to the Java `ByteBuffer`, [Agrona DirectBuffer][https://github.com/real-logic/agrona], and [Chronicle Bytes](https://github.com/OpenHFT/Chronicle-Bytes) (optional dependency).
+The class `ByteBuffers` provides `allocate` and `wrap` methods for the fastest implementations.
 Slices are reused per default for zero-allocation.
-#### `ISerde`:
+#### `ISerde`
 Simplified and fast conversion from/to bytes for value objects.
 Preferable use the `fromBuffer`/`toBuffer` methods instead of `fromBytes`/`toBytes`.
 There are implementations available for the most important types.

 ## Others